nlfiedler/exaf-rs/README.md

 # Exaf

 The EXtensible Archiver Format is intended to be used in compressing and archiving files.
 It offers an alternative to the well-known zip and 7-zip formats, with extensibility in mind.
-The running time is similar to that of GNU tar with Zstandard compression, and the resulting file size is very similar.
+The running time of this reference implementation is similar to that of GNU tar with Zstandard compression, and the resulting file size is very similar.
 It is much faster and the file size is considerably smaller than Info-Zip.
 While the file size is larger than that of 7-zip, the run time is much less.
-Encryption of both metadata and file content is implemented using the Argon2id key derivation function and an AEAD cipher that assures the data confidentiality and authenticity.
+Encryption of both metadata and file content is implemented using the Argon2id key derivation function and an AEAD cipher that ensures the data confidentiality and authenticity.
 See the [Encryption](#encryption) section below for more information.

 ## Specification